Skip to main content

 ”Destination must be a valid CIDR notation for cidr mode”

-For private resources in cidr mode, the destination must be a valid CIDR notation (e.g., 10.0.0.0/24).
+In cidr mode, destination must be a valid CIDR block such as 10.0.0.0/24.

 ”Admin role cannot be included in roles”